microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_Navigation.md

 ## Gaze-supported Pan and Zoom
 Who hasn't used a virtual map before to search for their home or to explore entirely new places?
-Eye Tracking allows you to directly dive into exactly the parts that you're interested in and once zoomed in, you can smoothly follow the course of a street to explore your neighborhood!
+Eye tracking allows you to directly dive into exactly the parts that you're interested in and once zoomed in, you can smoothly follow the course of a street to explore your neighborhood!
 This is not only useful for exploring geographical maps, but also to checking out details in photographs, data visualizations or even live-streamed medical imagery.
 To use this capability in your app is easy!
 For content rendered to a [Texture]( https://docs.unity3d.com/ScriptReference/Texture.html) (e.g., a photo, streamed data), simply add the [PanZoomTexture](xref:Microsoft.MixedReality.Toolkit.Examples.Demos.EyeTracking.PanZoomTexture) script.